KingBisky/IT3385_Team5_Assignment/README.md

 > **Submission requirement:** the final assignment requires a deployed web application URL.
 Do not leave the deployment URL as `TODO` in the submitted version.
-> Submission status: the deployed web application URL has been verified and is recorded in Section E.
 ---

 # D. Users Manual